apollographql/apollo-server/docs/source/features/testing.md

 ---
-title: Test Utilities
+title: Integration testing
-description: Making apollo-server easier to test
+description: Utilities for testing Apollo Server
 ---

 Testing `apollo-server` can be done in many ways.
 The `apollo-server-testing` package provides tooling to make testing easier and accessible to users of all of the `apollo-server` integrations.